Kisbudmér

 Kisbudmér (Kleinbudmer; Mali Budmir) is a village and municipality (község) in Baranya county, Hungary.

 Etymology

 The name comes from Slavic personal name Budimír.
 Budmer (1291).

-Until the end of World War II, the majority of the Inhabitants was Danube Swabians, also called locally as Stifolder, because their ancestors arrived in the 17th and 18th centuris from Fulda (district).
-Mostly of the former German Settlers was expelled to Allied-occupied Germany and Allied-occupied Austria in 1945–1948, about the Potsdam Agreement.
+Until the end of World War II, the inhabitants' majority was Danube Swabian, also called locally as Stifolder, because their ancestors arrived in the 17th and 18th centuries from Fulda (district).
+Most of the former German settlers were expelled to Allied-occupied Germany and Allied-occupied Austria in 1945–1948, pursuant to the Potsdam Agreement.

 Only a few Germans of Hungary live there, the majority today are the descendants of Hungarians from the Czechoslovak–Hungarian population exchange.
-They got the houses of the former Danube Swabians Inhabitants.
+They got the houses of the former Danube Swabian inhabitants.

 Geography

 Kisbudmér is located in Baranya County, about 25 kilometers southeast of Pécs, 9 kilometers southwest of Bóly and 13 kilometers north of Villány.
 It is about 25 kilometers west of the Danube, 20 kilometers from Croatia and 40 kilometers from Serbia.
 The municipality lies within the Southern Transdanubia Region of Hungary.
 It previously was part of the Mohács Subregion but during the creation of districts in 2013, it became part of Bóly District.